xinzhan/core-services.en/help/id-service/implementation/implementation-other/implementation-other-setup-server-side.md

 ---

-title: Server-side implementation of ID Service
+title: server-side implementation of id service
-description: Implementing A4T with mixed server- and client-side implementations of Target, Analytics, and the ID service.
+description: implementing a4t with mixed server- and client-side implementations of target, analytics, and the id service.
-seo-title: Server-side implementation of ID Service
+seo-title: server-side implementation of id service
-seo-description: Implementing A4T with mixed server- and client-side implementations of Target, Analytics, and the Adobe Experience Cloud ID service.
+seo-description: implementing a4t with mixed server- and client-side implementations of target, analytics, and the adobe experience cloud id service.
-short-title: Server-side implementation
+short-title: server-side implementation
 doc-type: reference
 audience: admin
 index: true